-Incorporated Cities & Villages located in Mackinac County include Mackinac Island, St. Ignace.
+Cities and towns located in the County include Mackinac Island, St. Ignace.

-Townships located in Mackinac County include Bois Blanc, Brevort, Clark, Garfield, Hendricks, Hudson, Marquette, Moran, Newton, Portage, St. Ignace.
+Townships located in the County include Bois Blanc, Brevort, Clark, Garfield, Hendricks, Hudson, Marquette, Moran, Newton, Portage, St. Ignace.

 Mackinac County vital records can be found at the Michigan Office of Vital Records has copies of birth, marriage, divorce and death records since 1867.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Michigan for current fees and application process.

 You can search online for Mackinac County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Michigan Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Applications to mail.

 What Mackinac County, MI census records are available?